kstenerud/streamux/README.md

 #### Protocol Version

-The chosen protocol version will be the highest version supported by both peers.
-If there are no versions supported by both peers, negotiation fails.
+The peers must agree about the protocol version to use.
+If they do not, negotiation fails.

-    min = maximum(us.min_protocol, them.min_protocol)
-    max = minimum(us.max_protocol, them.max_protocol)
-    if max < min: fail
-    negotiated protocol version = max

 #### Length and ID Bit Count

 This part of the negotiation determines how many bits will be used to represent the `length` field and `id` field in all [message chunk headers](#message-header-encoding) for this session.

-Negotiation of the `length` and `id` fields uses the corresponding `min`, `max`, and `recommended` fields in the initialize message:
+Negotiation of the `length` and `id` fields uses the corresponding `min`, `max`, and `recommended` fields in the initialize message.

+Min, max (for `length` and `id`):

     min = maximum(us.min, them.min)
     max = minimum(us.max, them.max)
     if max < min: fail

-    recommend = minimum(us.recommend, them.recommend)
-    negotiated value = minimum(maximum(recommend, min), max)
+Recommended (for `length` and `id`):

+    recommended = minimum(us.recommended, them.recommended)

-Peers may also use the "wildcard" value (31) in their `recommend` fields, meaning that they offer no recommendation, and will defer to the other peer.
-This changes how `recommend` is calculated:
+Peers may also use the "wildcard" value (31) in their `recommended` fields, meaning that they offer no recommendation, and will defer to the other peer.
+This changes how `recommended` is calculated:

-    if us.recommend = wildcard: recommend = them.recommend
+    if us.recommended = wildcard: recommended = them.recommended
-    if them.recommend = wildcard: recommend = us.recommend
+    if them.recommended = wildcard: recommended = us.recommended
-    if both us and them use wildcard: recommend = (max-min)/2 + min, rounding up negotiated value = minimum(maximum(recommend, min), max)
+    if both us and them use wildcard: recommended = (max-min)/2 + min, rounding up

+Negotiated value (for `length` and `id`):

+    negotiated value = minimum(maximum(recommended, min), max)

 After the initial length and ID bit width negotiations are completed, the total bits must be brought down to 30 if they happen to be over:

-    while length.negotiated + id.negotiated > 30:
+    if length.negotiated + id.negotiated > 30:
-        decrement the larger of (length.negotiated and id.negotiated) by 1
+        if both are > 15: reduce both to 15
+        else: (larger value) = 30 - (smaller value)

 #### Bit Count Considerations

 The choice of bit counts will affect the characteristics of the session.
 Depending on your use case and operating environment, certain aspects will be more important than others:

-* Small length bit count: Increases the marginal costs of the header, causing data wastage.
+* Small length bit count: Increases the marginal costs of the header, losing useful bandwidth to overhead.
 * Large length bit count: Increases the buffer size required to support the maximum message chunk length.
 * Small ID bit count: Limits the maximum number of simultaneous outstanding requests.
 * Large ID bit count: Requires more memory and complexity to keep track of outstanding requests.

 Note: An ID bit count of 0 means that there can be only one message in-flight at a time (all messages are implicitly ID 0).
 A length bit count of 0 is invalid.

-The total number of bits negotiated (length bits + ID bits) will also determine the [message chunk header](#message-header-encoding) size for the duration of the session:
+The total number of bits negotiated (length bits + ID bits) will determine the [message chunk header](#message-header-encoding) size for the duration of the session:

 | Total Bits Negotiated | Message Header Size |
 | --------------------- | ------------------- |